 For your afternoon, head into the historic centre.
 It’s a 10-15 minute walk from the Forum, and this is where you’ll find some of Rome’s most famous landmarks packed into a walkable area.

-The Pantheon is a must.
+The Pantheon is the obvious stop.
 This 2,000-year-old temple has the largest unreinforced concrete dome in the world, and the light streaming through the oculus at the top is spectacular.
-You’ll need to book a timed entry ticket in advance here.
+Entry is €5 (rising to €7 from 1 July 2026 under the Italian Ministry of Culture and Diocese of Rome agreement), free for under-18s, and you’ll need to book a timed entry ticket in advance here.

-From there, wander to the Trevi Fountain (there’s now a €2 entry fee to access the basin area, payable by card only), the Spanish Steps, and Piazza Navona.
-You don’t need a plan for this part of the day.
-Just walk, get lost in the narrow streets, and stop for a coffee or gelato when the mood strikes.
+You don’t need a plan for the rest of the afternoon.
+Walk, get lost in the narrow streets, and stop for a coffee or gelato when the mood strikes.
 See our guide to the best gelato in Rome and the best cafes in Rome for plenty of options.

 Day 2: Vatican City